WheatonCS/Lexos/test/test_suite/RollingWindow/README.md

 5. Set Size of Window to 1000

-6. Under "Display" select "Milestone" and enter "Grendle"
+6. Under "Display" select "Milestone" and enter "grendle"

 7. Keep all other settings as default